-If you’re not familiar with the works of Andrew Baker, or even WETA for that matter, I’m sure you’re definitely familiar with movies such as The Lord of the Rings, The Hobbit, Tin Tin and a number of Peter Jackson movies.
+Even if you’re not familiar with the works of WETA 3D character designer Andrew Baker, I’m sure you’re familiar with his work.
+Ever heard of blockbusters like The Lord of the Rings, The Hobbit and Tin Tin?

 CE: You work at an Academy award-winning company, how did a guy from East London, South Africa end up working at an acclaimed company like WETA?